Byte Back, Inc.

-Washington DC Economic Partnership: How has Byte Back been adapting to the stay at home order and the economic impact of the pandemic?
+Washington DC Economic Partnership (WDCEP): How has Byte Back adapted to remote learning and the economic impact of the pandemic?

 Our COO and leadership at large have worked tirelessly to create adaptive policies and processes that allow us to continue our work uninterrupted.
 Having a set vision for what the organization intends to achieve, and robust goal reporting helps us stay flexible with our methods and how we get things done—it has certainly been a learning experience.